huggingface/hub-docs/docs/hub/webhooks.md

 `event.scope` will be one of the following values:

 - `"repo"` - Global events on repos.
 Possible values for the associated `action`: `"create"`, `"delete"`, `"update"`, `"move"`.
 - `"repo.content"` - Events on the repo's content, such as new commits or tags.
-It triggers on new Pull requests as well due to the newly created reference/commit.
+It triggers on new Pull Requests as well due to the newly created reference/commit.
 The associated `action` is always `"update"`.
 - `"repo.config"` - Events on the config: update Space secrets, update settings, update DOIs, disabled or not, etc. The associated `action` is always `"update"`.
-- `"discussion"` - Creating a discussion or Pull request, updating the title or status, and merging.
+- `"discussion"` - Creating a discussion or Pull Request, updating the title or status, and merging.
 Possible values for the associated `action`: `"create"`, `"delete"`, `"update"`.
 - `"discussion.comment"` - Creating, updating, and hiding a comment.
 Possible values for the associated `action`: `"create"`, `"update"`.

 More scopes can be added in the future.
 To handle unknown events, your webhook handler can consider any action on a narrowed scope to be an `"update"` action on the broader scope.